microsoft/ebpf-for-windows/.internal/vm-extension/README.md

     1. Write the status file with the result code of the overall operation.

 - **Disable operation**
-  - Calls the handler's *disable command* -> When not called by the *Update operation*, stop eBPF drivers.
+  - Calls the handler's *disable command* -> When not called by the *Update operation*, stop eBPF drivers (and GuestProxyAgent service).

 - **Reset operation**
   1. Calls the handler's *reset command* -> NOP.